syncfusion-content/wpf-docs/wpf/DataGrid/Styles-and-Templates.md

 {% endhighlight %}
 {% endtabs %}

-And also, you can change the appearance of Descending sort indicator by customizing second path present in PART_SortButtonPresenter.
-For example, in the below code example height and color of the indicator is changed.
+And also, you can change the appearance of `Descending sort indicator` by customizing second path present in `PART_SortButtonPresenter`.
+For example, in the below code example `height` and `color` of the `indicator` is changed.

 ![Custom ascending sort icon in WPF DataGrid](Styles-and-Templates_images/Styles-and-Templates_img27.png)